Showing posts with label Course Camarguaise. Show all posts

 www.flickr.com/photos/sogeking/4119670314/

 The cuisine of the Camargue gained international fame with the superb beef from its unique free-range cattle, the Taureau de Camargue AOP.
-The Taureau de Camargue was the first beef to be awarded France’s AOC grade, that later became an AOP for its outstanding quality.
+The Taureau de Camargue was the first breed of cattleto be awarded France’s AOC grade, for its outstanding quality (that later became a pan-European AOP).
 In addition the Camargue is famous for its organic rice and vegetables along with excellent salt water fish, especially tuna, and seafood.

 The Camargue